St. Peter’s Basilica in Vatican City

 16. Basilica of Santa Maria Maggiore, Rome

-This beautiful basilica is a UNESCO-listed site in Rome’s Monti area.
-It dates to the 5th century.
+Sant Maria Maggiore sone of the most beautiful churches in Italy.
+The basilica is a UNESCO-listed site in Rome’s Monti area, dating to the 5th century.

 It’s one of four papal basilicas in Rome and retains its original shape (with some embellishments).
 The basilica was the scene of a miraculous snowfall in the middle of August in the 4th century, which is celebrated annually in a digitized show.